amethystaurora-robo/numerical_integration_exercises/README.md

   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/linear_energy_balance.png" width="500">
 </p>

+where C is the heat capacity T is temperature, t is time, S is incoming solar short-wave radiation, α is albedo, and B and A represent outgoing longwave radiation.
+In this model, the rate of change of mean temperature of the Earth is determined by the difference between absorbed solar radiation (after reflection by albedo) and emitted terrestrial radiation.
+In equilibrium, the incoming and outgoing radiation will be in balance, causing no change in temperature.

-But Budyko-Sellers shows that albedo is a function of temperature.
+The Budyko-Sellers model adds one complication, in that it says albedo is a function of temperature.

 <p>
   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/albedo_temp_function.png" width="500">
 </p>

-As temperature increases, the ice line (average latitude line where ice exists) recedes, and as temperature decreases, the ice line moves as far as covering the entire Earth (a Snowball Earth).
+The ice line is the average latitude line where ice reaches around the globe.
+At 0, there is no ice, and at 1, ice covers the planet.
+As temperature increases, the ice line recedes, and as temperature decreases, the ice line moves southward.

 <p>
   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/iceline.png">
 </p>

+As the ice line moves toward lower latitudes, albedo is higher, reflecting more of the solar incoming radiation.
+This decreases temperature and increases ice, in a positive feedback loop.

 <p>
   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/albedo.png">
 </p>

-Because the ice line affects albedo (more energy is reflected back to space over ice than over water), temperature directly affects temperature.
-Therefore, the Budyko-Sellers energy budget requires solving for albedo as a function of temperature in order to observe change in temperatures over time.
+Because albedo is affected by temperature, the Budyko-Sellers energy budget requires solving for albedo as a function of temperature in order to observe change in temperatures over time.

 ## Part 2: Solar Constant